alanbarretto/neighborhoodmap/readme.md

 The marker associated with it will bounce, and an infowindow will appear with details of the Park.

 You can also click on the marker itself and the infowindow will appear just the same.

+Choosing a National Park from the dropdown menu will filter the park names from the list below, as well as filter the markers.

+Clicking the reset button will reset the map and bring back all the markers and park names on the list.